Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups: Endoscopic character relations for the archimedean case

 In this appendix, we will argue that \cite[Theorem 2.2.1(a)]{Ar} holds for $F=\R$ and tempered parameters $\psi=\phi$, and that \cite[Theorem 2.2.4]{Ar} holds for $F=\R$ and discrete parameters $\psi=\phi$.
 The validity of these theorems is assumed at various places in \cite{Ar} with the remark that they will follow from a forthcoming work of Shelstad and Mezo.
 In the meantime, the work of Shelstad \cite{She12} has appeared, which proves the transfer of functions in twisted endoscopy for $F=\R$, and the works of Mezo \cite{Mez13, Mez16}, which prove a weaker version of the desired theorems: the character identities are shown to hold up to a scalar.

 In this appendix, we will use different sources.
-The forthcoming work \cite{KM24} treats a general class of disconnected real reductive groups and $L$-parameters which are discrete for the identity component; this will suffice for the purposes of \cite[Theorem 2.2.4]{Ar}, because the general tempered case can be reduced to the discrete case by a global argument.
-However, this is insufficient for the purposes of \cite[Theorem 2.2.1(a)]{Ar}, because the group $\GL_N$ has no discrete parameters when $F=\R$ and $N>2$.
+For the proof of \cite[Theorem 2.2.4]{Ar} we will use the recent work \cite{KM26} (which treats a general class of disconnected real reductive groups and $L$-parameters that are discrete for the identity component) and will combine this work with a global argument that reduces the general tempered case to the discrete case.
+For the proof of \cite[Theorem 2.2.1(a)]{Ar} such a strategy cannot work, because the group $\GL_N$ has no discrete parameters when $F=\R$ and $N>2$.
 Here we will build on \cite{AMR} and \cite{Cl}.
 This will again involve a global reduction argument, but now to the case that $\phi$ is discrete for the endoscopic group.
 It will further involve a local argument that allows for a variation of the $L$-homomorphism.